adrianmrozo/ds/reports/project3.md

 Now we run inside the terminal the python code `python3 postgres_db.py` , put in the data provided in the postgres.yml file or simply by **pressing enter** and we get the joke displayed.
 Finally success!

 <u>Problems encountered:</u>
 - I had a huge problem managing the correct login.
-First we had the local host with the postgresql database running on the browser, but there was no login and password I could use.
+First, we had the local host with the postgresql database running on the browser, but there was no login and password I could use.
 It cost me hours to try the new approach described above.
 - Sometimes - without changes in the code - and after running and stopping a container and trying to start it again, the port was somehow blocked.
 I could not free the port, so I used another one.
 - Changing the name of the database or the user was often confused to with other parameters, which led to running closing down the containers and opening them up again and try-and-erroring myself further one step-at-a-time.

-Efforts put into the task until here LK: ~30h
+(Personal Note: Efforts put into the task until here LK: ~30h)

 ## Task3